wundergraph/cosmo/rfc/resolve-directive.md

 As such, clients are not able to define the input field in their queries.
 Instead, the Router will execute the query defined in the `@resolve` directive and pass the result to the input.

+# Benefits

+Implicit data dependencies between services are invisible.
+If you call a mutation on Subgraph A, and Subgraph A needs to call Subgraph B and C to fulfill this mutation, the reality is that this mutation depends on Subgraph A, B, and C.

+However, in this scenario, we're only seeing Subgraph A in the analytics, query planning, etc. because the Subgraphs B and C are being called "off-graph".
+Implicit off-graph calls are invisible.
+We're unaware they are happening, but even worse, we simply don't understand the relationship between a root field (e.g. Mutation) and our service layer.

+By explicitly defining our data dependencies on the graph, we can build tooling around information like query plans, analytics, etc. so we can make these dependencies nost just visible, but use them to our advantage.

+Breaking change detection can use schema usage from these "internal" calls to prevent production issues.
+Query plans can show these implicit dependencies.
+A dashboard can show which queries depend on which services, explicit and implicit.
+Another dashboard can show dependencies between services.

 ## Example 1: Validate a Reference

 ```graphql